infobloxopen/infoblox-nios-go-client/discovery/docs/DiscoverydevicesupportbundleAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `DiscoverydevicesupportbundleAPIGetRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `DiscoveryDevicesupportbundleAPIDiscoverydevicesupportbundleGetRequest` struct via the builder pattern

 Name | Type | Description  | Notes